 Again, lines are differentiated as thick lines (0.6 mm thickness), thin lines (0.3 mm thick), Continuous lines, dashed lines, freehand lines, zigzag lines, chain lines, etc. In this article, we will learn the various types of lines that are widely used in engineering drawings.

-There are 12 types of lines usually used in engineering drawing. they are:
+There are 12 main types of lines usually used in engineering drawing while drafting.
+They are:

 Visible Lines